 It’s a beautiful affair with food.
 That’s how I feel when Persian food is part of my dining experience.
 The Iranian culture and its people have a special gift in preparing their cuisine.
 Enthralling flavors surround every dish second only to the alluring display of colors and design that make each Persian dish Renoir-worthy.

-There are many versions of Salad Shirazi, ranging from chopped to sliced; lime splashed to lemon drenched, herb filled to plain and straightforward.
-Whatever way you choose to make this Persian delight, it may just become your new favorite salad too.
-As they say in Farsi, “nooshe jan” or “Have a nice meal!
+There are many versions of Salad Shirazi, ranging from chopped to sliced, lime splashed to lemon drenched, herb filled to simple and straightforward.

 Share this Post